samd-systems/palo-alto-labs/RIP-Routing-on-Palo-Alto-NGFW/README.md

 ![Validation](validation-2.png)

-# RIP Routing on Palo Alto NGFW
+# Lab – RIP Routing on Palo Alto NGFW

 ## Overview
 This lab demonstrates the configuration of the RIP dynamic routing protocol between a Palo Alto Networks next-generation firewall and Cisco routers in a shared routing environment.
 The focus is on dynamic route exchange, protocol behavior, and validation of RIP-learned routes within a firewall-centric topology.